-

 Denali and Wildlife, Healy Week One 2024

 We have been back in Healy one week and have gone into Denali as far as Mountain Vista 3 times.
 We saw The Mountain (and lots of beautiful lesser mountains).
-Yesterday we watched a mostly white Ptarmagin walk along a gravel bar, and saw a moose grazing then lie down.
+Yesterday we watched a mostly white Ptarmigan walk along a gravel bar, and saw a moose grazing then lie down.
 Today we saw fresh tracks…

 -